nhsbsa/nhsbsa-digital-playbook/src/design/index.md

 ---
 ## What different design roles exist at the NHSBSA?

-The NHSBSA follows the <a href="https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework" target="_blank">DDaT Framework</a> and has 3 types of designer; Service Designers, Interaction Designers and Content Designers.
+The NHSBSA follows the <a href="https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework" target="_blank">DDaT Framework</a> and has 3 types of designer; service designers, interaction designers and content designers.

-## Service Design
+## Service design

 A service designer makes sure we design and deliver the right service.
 They work in teams that may support multiple products or sub-services.
 They also work in the space before Discovery shaping and scoping future work.

 **Teams**:

 Services as end-users would know them transcend delivery or product teams.
-Service Designers work across a program of work to design the interactions and building blocks that make a service.
+Service designers work across a program of work to design the interactions and building blocks that make a service.
 The service designer may support multiple product teams to provide insight on how to achieve desired outcomes in a measurable way.

 **Scoping**:

 This stage is about establishing the problem / costs / issues that you want to look at including the people and skills you are likely to need for Discovery.
 A service designer will work with the business and policy upfront to understand what we have, define the problem(s) to be solved, and the desired outcome(s).

-### What is Service Design?
+### What is service design?

 A design practice that helps organisations understand, visualise and orchestrate all the different components of a service e.g. people, digital services, comms, processes and aligns them with the end user’s needs.
 This is done in order that service provides the best possible outcomes for the organisation, its stakeholders and its end users.

 ### Why do it?

-By working across organisational boundaries, Service Design helps users complete their goals by solving problems that sit outside the normal remit of Interaction and Content Design.
+By working across organisational boundaries, service design helps users complete their goals by solving problems that sit outside the normal remit of interaction and content design.

-**Service Design**:
+**Service design**:

  * Builds context and understanding of end users lives
  * Brings visibility to customer journeys and the pain points that limit service use
  * Highlights organisational / structural issues that prevent good service outcomes

-Service Design along with other disciplines will help us create services that:
+Service design along with other disciplines will help us create services that:

  * Are easy to find
  * Clearly explain the purpose of the service